atieasadikia/GamesProgramming-2025/Week03UnoptimisedCode/README.txt

-Create a 2D project and add the Scripts folder in the Asset folder.
+Create a new 2D Unity project, then copy the Scripts folder into the Assets folder.
-Go to Project Settings and add a Target of Enemy
+In Project Settings → Tags and Layers, add a new tag named Enemy.
-Play the game different times to see the white player Try to move the white player around and experience the gameplay
+Press Play to see the white player.
+Move around to get a feel for the controls and gameplay.
+Open Window → Analysis → Profiler, record a short play session, and analyse performance and allocations.
+Save your Profiler data.
+Run the optimised code version, record again, and compare the two Profiler captures to see the differences.